kentjliu/sparseqjl/README.md

 NOTE: to run code, ensure you have a HuggingFace token with the proper permissions for the necessary models.
 One way you can do this is by running `hugginface-cli login`.
 When prompted for your token, paste it.

+Experiments are run on an NVIDIA A100.
+CUDA 12.4 is needed for the kernel setup.

 ## Outline
 * `models`: contains code and helper files for qjl tranformers based on original implementations
 * `qjl_kernel`: contains cuda kernels and python config code